hanneshayashi/terraform-provider-gdrive/docs/data-sources/labels.md

 subcategory: ""
 description: |-
   Retrieves all matching labels.
+  This resource requires additional setup:
+  1. Enable the Drive Labels API in your GCP project
+  2. Add 'https://www.googleapis.com/auth/drive.labels' as a scope to your Domain Wide Delegation config
+  3. Set 'uselabelsapi' to 'true' in your provider configuration
 ---

 # gdrive_labels (Data Source)

 Retrieves all matching labels.
+This resource requires additional setup:
+1. Enable the Drive Labels API in your GCP project
+2. Add 'https://www.googleapis.com/auth/drive.labels' as a scope to your Domain Wide Delegation config
+3. Set 'use_labels_api' to 'true' in your provider configuration

 ## Example Usage